githubuniverseworkshops/OctoFitApp-Universe2024/docs/3_GettingStarted/README.md

 I want to build an OctoFit Tracker app that will include the following:

 * User authentication and profiles
 * Activity logging and tracking
 * Team creation and management
 * Competitive leader boards
-* Personalized workout suggestions in one app
+* Personalized workout suggestions

-I want to use React.js for the frontend.
-I want to use Python with Django REST Framework for the backend and Mongo DB as the database to store data.
+It should be in one app

+generate instructions in this order

-Create the frontend and backend in the octofit-tracker directory of this repository
+ 1. Create the frontend and backend in the octofit-tracker directory of this repository in one command

-the octofit-tracker/backend directory will store the django app with no subdirectories
+    a. the octofit-tracker/backend directory will store the django app with no subdirectories

-the octofit-tracker/frontend directory will store the react app with no subdirectories
+    b. the octofit-tracker/frontend directory will store the react app with no subdirectories
+ 2. setup python venv and install octofit-tracker/requirements.txt
+ 3. Install and setup mongodb with the 'sudo service mongodb start' and 'sudo service mongodb status'
+ 4. Create the django app directly in the directory octofit_tracker/backend

 Use a Python virtual environment and install all python dependencies from file octofit-tracker/requirements.txt in this workspace